Author

 Can you get electric car finance with poor credit?

-Yes, provided you meet the lender's affordability requirements. poor credit does not prevent you from financing an EV.
+Yes, provided you meet the lender's affordability requirements, poor credit does not prevent you from financing an EV.
 Hire purchase lenders assess applications based on your income, outgoings, and overall affordability alongside your credit history, and the type of car you are financing does not change that assessment.
 An electric car and a petrol car are treated the same way from an application perspective.

 For more on how lenders assess applications when credit history is not straightforward, see our guide on car finance with poor credit or a CCJ.